ymarson/willow_schema/README.md

       columns: [id: Int, customer_id: Int, body: String, message_type_id: Int, created_date: Date]
       queries: [all-all, by-pk]
 ```

-3. Set up Postgres database - this database should exist and you will need to have access to it:
+3. Set up Postgres database - this database should exist and you will need to have access to it (skip if already have a working database):
     a.
 Install Postgres

     ```bash